Don Nelson: Milwaukee Bucks (1976–1988)

-After his career ended, Nelson's son Donnie remembers the family sitting in a Maid Rite restaurant in Moline, Illinois, and Don saying he had three choices: sell cars, become an NBA referee, or accept an assistant's job under Milwaukee coach Larry Costello.
+After his playing career's end, Nelson's son Donnie remembers the family sitting in a Maid Rite restaurant in Moline, Illinois, and Don saying he had three choices: sell cars, become an NBA referee, or accept an assistant's job under Milwaukee coach Larry Costello.
 They voted 5–0 for the Milwaukee job, which paid $25,000.

 Nelson began his coaching career as an assistant with the Milwaukee Bucks in 1976.
 After a 3–15 start to the season, Larry Costello resigned and Nelson was named Head Coach.
 A year later he became General Manager of the Bucks and soon began to show what would later become his signature style of wheeling and dealing players.
 Nelson made his first trade in 1977 by sending Swen Nater to the Buffalo Braves and turned the draft pick he received into Marques Johnson, who had a solid career with the Bucks.
 On November 25, 1977, the day after Thanksgiving, Nelson managed the greatest fourth-quarter comeback in NBA history.
 With Milwaukee down twenty-nine points to Atlanta, on the road, and with only 8:43 remaining, the Bucks went on a 35–4 run to win 117–115 in regulation.
-At the time, there was no three-point field goal.

 In 1980, he sent off an underachieving Kent Benson to the Detroit Pistons for Bob Lanier.
 Perhaps his most publicized deal came before the 1984–85 season when he dealt Johnson, Junior Bridgeman, Harvey Catchings, and cash to the San Diego Clippers for Terry Cummings, Craig Hodges, and Ricky Pierce.
 And, in 1986, he would deal Alton Lister to the Seattle SuperSonics for Jack Sikma.